aycaayldrn/forest-health-prediction/README.md

-# Forest Health Data Cleaning and Standardization
+# Forest Health Data Cleaning, Standardization and Model Training

 This project focuses on preparing a dataset related to forest health monitoring.
 The dataset sourced from Kaggle's Forest Health and Ecological Diversity dataset.